ferrous-systems/rust-exercises/exercise-book/src/nrf52-usb-setup-stage.md

 - use bit shifts (`>>`) and casts (`as u8`) to get the high/low bytes of `wValue`

 You will also find this information in the `// TODO implement ...` comment in the `Request::parse()` function of `lib.rs` file.
- > NOTE: If you'd like to learn more, take a look at Section 9.4.3 Get Descriptor of the USB specification.

 See [`nrf52-code/usb-lib-solutions/get-device/src/lib.rs`](../../nrf52-code/usb-lib-solutions/get-device/src/lib.rs) for a solution.